How To Get Started

 - The PI or their staff must send the pulse sequence to the MR Senior Scientist (if the study will be using the Siemens 3T systems) or the SAIL Director (if the study will be using the Bruker 9.4T system).

 - At least one staff member must attend MR Safety training.
+Complete the MR Safety Training Request Form and the MR Safety Officer will reach out to you to set up a time.

 - The PI will need to register their lab in iLab (the scheduling/ billing software) and enter payment information (specifically, the chart string of the grant that will pay for the scan time).
 The trained staff member must also register in iLab.
 We will provide details on the data storage system and our incidental findings procedures.